ecrucru/anticrux/README.md

 When you scan the nodes at the deepest level, the processing order is always the same.
 To bring some randomness in the game, the randomization of the moves at each level is a good option.

-- **AntiCrux.options.ai.pessimisticScenario**
+- **AntiCrux.options.ai.worstCase**

 When it is not up to you to play, you can expect your opponent to play his best move.
-Assuming that you can't rely on the mistake of your opponent to reach a good position, the algorithm consider a very defensive approach by being pessimistic.
+This makes the situation very pessimistic for you.
 If your opponent is weak, you can turn off this option and you will be able to make higher damages if the chance is on your side.

-Concluding the game with this option is particularly hard.
-That's why the option is silently turned off in some cases.

 - **AntiCrux.options.ai.opportunistic**

-Sometimes a winning position is hidden by counter moves of the opponent.
-However, it will not necessary play one of these moves.
-So when we have equivalent positions, the option will favor the ones leading to a potential win.

-The option reduces the randomness of the game.
+This option weakens the AI because it relies on the systematic mistake of the opponent to take an advantage if there is an opportunity to win or lose.

+It is often used in coordination with the option AntiCrux.options.ai.worstCase.

 - **AntiCrux.options.ai.handicap**

 This option weakens the algorithm by removing randomly some possible moves above a minimal number of moves.

 The number is expressed as a percentage between 0 and 100.

-- **AntiCrux.options.ai.acceleratedEndGame**

-When the artificial intelligence is sure to win, the move is chosen to put an end to the game as fast as possible.
-Else the game may never finish.
-Indeed, this option is recommended all the time.

-It is up to the human player to declare a draw by stopping the game.

 - **AntiCrux.options.ai.oyster**